silverstripe/silverstripe-framework/docs/en/installation/composer.md

 Now visit the site in your web browser, and the installation process will be completed.

 By default composer will download the latest stable version.
-You can also specify a version to download that version explicitly, i.e. this will download 3.0.3:
+You can also specify a version to download that version explicitly, i.e. this will download the older `3.0.3` release:

 	composer create-project silverstripe/installer ./my/website/folder 3.0.3